AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/theme.md

 ## Set the component shape

-By default, the component has large rounded corners.
+By default, components have large rounded corners.
 You can modify the rounded corners of message bubbles, avatars, and input boxes with `componentsShape`.

 ```javascript
 import { UIKitProvider } from 'easemob-chat-uikit';